ssagerian/allsky_accessories/README.md

 | 60:|  -- |  -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |
 | 70:|  -- |  -- | -- | -- | -- | 76 | -- | -- | -- | -- | -- | -- | -- | -- | -- | -- |

+#adjusting the focus of the RPI Camera

+#Notes on makeing RPI headless
+## change /boot/firmware/config.txt
+sudo vi /boot/firmware/config.txt
+hdmi_force_hotplug=1
+hdmi_group=2
+hdmi_mode=82
+save the file then..

+## run raspi-config
+sudo raspi-config
+make sure vnc server is enabled and
+Navigate to..
+    System Options → Boot / Auto Login
+    Select Desktop (GUI) with automatic login.
+    reboot

+that should make your raspberry pi headless, ie you should beable to connect to it via realvnc and see the graphical desktop with that, you should be able to launch a terminal and test the focus of the cameara by running libcarmera-hello -t 0

 #Setup of the temperatureMonitory service